Soumadip-Saha/openai-RAG-Application/README.md

     - The [`confidence_score`](./code/llm.py#16) which is the summation of log probability (in percentage) of all the tokens.
 You can find more about it [here](https://ai.plainenglish.io/mastering-gpt-3-the-mathematics-of-logprobs-for-ruby-devs-1eb55fc1326)

 ## Future Features
-This version of the openai-RAG-Backend is going to add streaming and more features for the developers (i.e. Logger handling, rate-limit handling in API calls etc.) in it's next versions.
+This version of the openai-RAG-Backend is going to add Logger handling and more features for the developers (i.e. rate-limit handling in API calls etc.) in it's next versions.